ravir4/DevOpsInsights/about_team.md

 ### Interaction

-The Interaction graph shows the connections between your project contributors in a visual, highly interactive way.
+The Interaction graph shows the connections between your project contributors in a visual, highly interactive way, during the timeframe selected on the top right.
 Each node in the graph represents a developer.
-The size of a node scales logarithmically to a developer's contributions to a project.
+The size of a node scales logarithmically to a developer's contributions to a project in the social coding context.
 The lines between nodes indicate collaboration; the thicker a line is, the more two developers collaborated over the selected period.

 Each node is colored blue and red to varying degrees.
-Blue indicates how many lines of code a contributor added as a portion of the total number of lines that the contributor touched.
-Red indicates how many lines of code a contributor removed.
-A contributor who only added code would be entirely blue, while a contributor who added and removed an equal number of lines would be half-blue and half-red.
+Blue shows the amount of lines a person changed on other people's code and red show the lines  deleted from one's code by his peers.
+A contributor who only added code would be entirely blue, while a contributor whose lines have been only deleted by others will be entirely red.

 ### Authors